afpineda/CSVUtils/README.md

   Override this method to provide custom processing of commentary lines.
 Will never be called if `TCSVRecord.CommentaryChar` is `#0`.
   Otherwise, will be called on each commentary line (if any). `text` includes the leading commentary character.
 Default implementation does nothing.

+- `TCSVRecord.StringToField(const fieldIndex: integer; const fieldText: string, const enclosed: boolean)`: called to parse a field (as text) into a variant type.

+  By default, this method returns the source string "as is".
+Derive a new class and override this method to parse specific or custom data types.
+  You should know (or guess) which data type applies to each field (or "column") in advance, which is not part of the CSV specification. `enclosed` is *true* if the given field was enclosed in quotation marks, *false* otherwise.
+  This information may be useful.
+For example, you may cast *1033* into an integer variant, but *"1033"* into a string.
+  Gets called when parsing CSV text at `TCSVRecord.Read` or `TCSVRecord.AsText := ...`.

+- `TCSVRecord.FieldToString(const fieldIndex: integer; const field: Variant)`: used to cast any variant type to string.

+  By default, `TCSVRecord.FormatSettings` drives the conversion of  `TDateTime` and `Extendended` to string.
+  [`VarToStr`](https://www.freepascal.org/docs-html/rtl/variants/vartostr.html) is used for other types.
+  This method gets called when converting data to CSV text (`TCSVRecord.Write` or `... := TCSVRecord.AsText`) and at `TCSVRecord.FieldAsString[]`.
+  Derive a new class and override this method to provide your own conversion.